-When Ursula Burns, the first black woman to run a Fortune 500 company, stepped down as CEO of Xerox in 2017, the number of black women went back to zero.
-So let’s hope Mary Winston isn’t the next unicorn to have a seat at an elite executive table.
+When Ursula Burns, the first black woman to run a Fortune 500 company, stepped down as CEO of Xerox as of January 2017 after the company was split in two, the number of black women at the helm of a top company went back to zero.
+So let’s hope Winston isn’t the next unicorn to have a seat at an elite executive table.

 Winston has a long history of executive success.
-She started out as a CPA and auditor at Arthur Anderson & Co., and has gone on to hold executive positions at Giant Eagle Inc., Scholastic Corporation, and Pfizer.
-Most recently Winston led as executive vice president and chief financial officer of Family Dollar Stores.
+She started out as a CPA and auditor at Arthur Anderson & Co., and has gone on to hold executive positions at Giant Eagle Inc., Scholastic Corp., and Pfizer, Black Enterprise reports.
+Most recently Winston led as executive vice president and chief financial officer at Family Dollar Stores.

-According to a report from USA Today, Bed Bath & Beyond is facing some obstacles as Amazon’s choke-hold on global sales has caused a decline for most retailer’s bottom line.
+According to a report from USA Today, Bed Bath & Beyond is facing some obstacles as Amazon’s choke hold on global sales has caused a decline for most retailers’ bottom lines.
 BB&B even had a round of layoffs earlier this year.

 According to Fortune, with the addition of Winston, the number of women CEOs at Fortune 500 companies is now 33.

 Correction: Sept.
 16, 2019, 4:14 p.m.
 ET: This story has been edited to remove unattributed text and add fuller sourcing.